Parent & Pupil Zone

 Applied Generals are for learners aged 16 and over.
 They carry UCAS points for entry in to University or Higher Education.
 We have a range of subject areas on offer, which are supported by practical, hands-on learning solutions.

-Everyone learns differently, but if you find being practical, such as doing things with your hands or interactive lessons interesting and that it helps you understand the topic, technical education might be a great option for you.
+Everyone learns differently, but some people find being practical, such as doing things with their hands or engaging in interactive lessons it helps them understand the topic and retain information.

 Exam prep: hints and tips!

 You can prepare for the assessment by looking at some past papers.
 If you search for the qualification you’re taking on the NCFE website, you’ll find examples of past papers there.
 Your teacher should also have a copy of the Chief Examiner’s report which can help you with areas to focus on in more detail to help achieve a better grade.